Island Bend Dam: Location and features

 Completed in 1965, Island Bend Dam is a major dam, located within the Snowy Monaro Regional Council, adjacent to the locality of Island Bend.
-The dam was constructed by Utah Construction and Engineering Pty Limited based on engineering plans developed under contract from the Snowy Mountains Hydroelectric Authority.
+The dam was constructed by Utah Construction and Engineering Pty Limited based on engineering plans developed under contract by the Snowy Mountains Hydroelectric Authority.

 The dam wall comprising 60400 m3 of concrete is 49 m high and 146 m long.
 At 100% capacity the dam wall holds back 3084 ML of water.
 The surface area of Island Bend Pondage is 327 ha and the catchment area is 221 km2.
 The controlled spillway is capable of discharging 2832 m3/s.

 The dam receives water from Lake Jindabyne and Lake Eucumbene through the Snowy-Island Bend and Snowy-Eucumbene tunnels respectively.
 The combined water is then sent West through the Snowy-Geehi trans-mountain tunnel to Geehi Dam for generation in the Murray Power Stations.
-Water can flow the reverse direction, to Eucumbene and Jindabyne from Geehi for storage during periods of high river flow, or otherwise.
+Water can flow in the reverse direction, to Eucumbene and Jindabyne from Geehi for storage during periods of high river flow, or otherwise.